Hurricane Leslie (2018): Portugal

 As the cyclone reached the Portuguese Coast, it brought wind gusts of 190 km/h; Leslie was considered the worst cyclone to affect Portugal since 1842.
 The strong gusts were attributed to the development of a sting jet.
-Leslie was only the second tropical cyclone to make landfall on the Iberian Peninsula since 1842, with the other storm being Hurricane Vince, which made landfall in southern Spain during 2005.
 Buoys at three locations along the coast recorded the height of wind-generated waves.
 Around 00:00 UTC on 14 October, waves up to 4.22 m high were observed offshore Faro.
 Waves affected Leixões and Sines around 08:00 UTC, with peak wave heights of 8.96 and 8.60 m occurring there, respectively.

 Across Portugal, at least 441 structures collapsed due to strong winds.
 Thousands of trees were felled by the storm.
 A 150-year-old araucaria columnaris, a member of a tree species rare to Portugal, was among the trees felled.
 Around 39,000 telephone, internet, and television customers lost these services.
 Nearly 500 employees fixed 150 antennas, which re-established transmission services.
 The storm left 324,000 customers without power and injured a few dozen people.
 At least 61 people had to be evacuated from their houses due to damage from the storm; 57 people were from Coimbra, 3 from Viseu, and 1 from Leiria.

 The storm caused significant damage to the forest industry in Portugal.
 At least €12.7 million (US$15.4 million) in economic losses occurred throughout 3500 hectare of forest.
 Around 200–250 thousand pine saplings in forests located between Figueira da Foz and Leiria were destroyed, cutting production of resin.
 Leslie inflicted around €29.8 million (US$36.2 million) in damage to agriculture across the districts of Leiria, Coimbra, Aveiro, and Viseu.
 Approximately €10.5 million (US$12.4 million) in damage to annual crops occurred.
 Over 1,000 vehicles were damaged across the country.
 Damage from Leslie in Portugal was estimated to be around €120 million (US$145 million), with half of the total stemming from 28,000 insurance claims for storm damage.